ohmtech/flip-public/documentation/markdown/reference/collection_iterator.md

 <p>Returns <code>true</code> <em>iff</em> the iterator was added to the container.</p>

-<blockquote><h6>Note</h6> When an object is moved in the container, then the destination iterator is considered as added while the object is considered as resident.</blockquote>
+<blockquote><h6>Note</h6> When an object is moved in the container, then the destination iterator is considered as added while the object is considered as resident.
+See <a href="../reference/Collection.iterator.md">Collection::iterator</a> for an example of it.</blockquote>

 <h3 id="member-function-removed"><code>removed</code></h3>
 ```c++